 The Judicial Council administered a survey to collect the cost to purchase, lease, and upgrade remote technology.
 Collectively, courts reported spending \$61,004,820.61 to purchase, lease, or upgrade remote technology between September 1, 2023, and August 31, 2024.
-Fourteen of the 55 responding courts reported no expenditures for remote technology during this reporting period.
-Table 6 displays the amount each court spent to purchase, lease, or upgrade remote technology in the reporting period.
+Fifteen of the 55 responding courts reported no expenditures for remote technology during this reporting period.7